berton7/kek-monitors/README.md

 ## Usage
 You can get started by looking at the sample code `my_website.py` in [scrapers](https://github.com/berton7/monitors/blob/master/scrapers/my_website.py) and [monitors](https://github.com/berton7/monitors/blob/master/monitors/my_website.py)

+When you write your custom monitors/scrapers there are only **two requirements**, needed to allow communication and make everything work, that is they need to have the **same filename and class name**; what I would generally do is name the file after the website it should work with, and same thing for the class name (filename and class name don't necessarily need to be different).

 The recommended way to start and control monitors is via ```monitor_manager.py```.
 Assuming you are remotely working on a server via SSH and you want to start both a scraper and a monitor:
 ```bash